-I attended a conference in Helsinki on firefighter safety where the risks to firefighters of contracting cancer from exposure to smoke particulates was highlighted,
+I attended a conference in Helsinki on firefighter safety where the risks to firefighters from exposure to smoke particulates was highlighted,

-Our priority is always to extend the life of our firefighters, not the suit, keeping them safe from all of the risks that they may face, including cancer.
+Our priority is always to extend the life of our firefighters, not the suit, keeping them safe from all of the risks that they may face.

-When we became aware of the research that shows high cancer rates in firefighters, we started working with VIKING to develop new gear that would prioritise particulate protection while obviously maintaining required levels of protection from heat and flame.
+When we became aware of the research that shows high risks caused by particulates for firefighters, we started working with VIKING to develop new gear that would prioritise particulate protection while obviously maintaining required levels of protection from heat and flame.